 We visited Trengwainton gardens this August and found a garden for all season, with a rich depth of planting evolving within the old estate walls.

-I’ve always thought of Trengwainton as a spring garden, with a walled kitchen garden within, so we were pleasantly surprised to find the range of thoughtful sub tropical planting within its immaculate environs, rising to a terrace with fabulous views all the way from Penzance to The Lizard.
+I’ve always thought of Trengwainton as a spring garden, with a walled kitchen garden within.
+So we were pleasantly surprised to find the range of thoughtful sub tropical planting, rising to a terrace with fabulous views all the way from Penzance to The Lizard.

 Our visit to Trengwaiton